vespoli/front-end-development-conventions/README.md

 - View compression - You can see more
 - Transference - That code block you just ripped from the stack overflow... spaces
 - JADE hates tabs + spaces - Dont piss off JADE or it'll be a bad day
+- But seriously, this is really not important what a developer uses.
+But it IS important that everyone on a development team is consistant so please use 2 spaces.

 ### JADE